attilammagyar/mpe-emulator/README.md

 <a href="#toc">Table of Contents</a>

-<a id="bugs-known-fl-studio-21"></a>

-#### FL Studio v21 (and below) does not support MPE at all

-In fact, MIDI is not a first-class citizen in [FL Studio](https://www.image-line.com/), and getting even basic MIDI to work with plugins (e.g. using controllers other than the mod wheel and the pitch bend wheel) requires digging through various settings dialogs and manually setting up controller links to plugin parameters.
-By the way, those MIDI CC helper parameters that many plugin developers and even the VST 3 standard use are not MIDI CC support, they are just workarounds to mimic MIDI CC support.

-MPE in FL Studio v21 and previous versions seems hopeless.

-<a href="#toc">Table of Contents</a>

-<a id="bugs-known-fl-studio-2024"></a>
+<a id="bugs-known-fl-studio"></a>

-#### FL Studio v2024 quirks (e.g. VST 3 Pitch Bend problems)
+#### FL Studio quirks (e.g. VST 3 Pitch Bend problems)

-FL Studio v2024.1.1 (build 4239) seems to contain several improvements over [v21](#bugs-known-fl-studio-21), but there are a few quirks:
+FL Studio v2024.1.1 build 4239 (and below) seems to have a few quirks:

  * Control messages emitted by the VST 3 version of MPE Emulator are lost when the synthesizer is a VST 2 plugin.

- * FL Studio seems to misinterpret Pitch Bend messages emitted by VST 3 version of MPE Emulator, resulting in random (and sometimes invalid) values being sent to synthesizer plugins.
+ * FL Studio seems to misinterpret Pitch Bend messages emitted by the VST 3 version of MPE Emulator, resulting in random (and sometimes invalid) values being sent to synthesizer plugins.

  * [Setting up plugins that output MIDI requires a few steps](#faq-flstudio).